bluecontract/blue-quickjs/docs/implementation-plan.md

 **Detailed tasks:**

-- [ ] Load wasm bytes via `libs/quickjs-wasm` in Node and browser.
+- [x] Load wasm bytes via `libs/quickjs-wasm` in Node and browser.
-- [ ] Instantiate wasm with imports including `host_call` per `docs/host-call-abi.md`.
+- [x] Instantiate wasm with imports including `host_call` per `docs/host-call-abi.md`.
-- [ ] Provide a `createRuntime()` API that prepares an instance for evaluation.
+- [x] Provide a `createRuntime()` API that prepares an instance for evaluation.

 **Acceptance criteria:**

-- [ ] Node and browser can instantiate runtime successfully using the same wasm bytes.
+- [x] Node and browser can instantiate runtime successfully using the same wasm bytes.

+**Current state (P5 T-062):**

+- `createRuntime` in `libs/quickjs-runtime` loads artifacts from `@blue-quickjs/quickjs-wasm`, wires the manifest-backed host dispatcher into the wasm `host_call` import, and returns a ready module + dispatcher metadata.
+The smoke-web app now uses `createRuntime` with the Host.v1 fixture and mock handlers to exercise browser instantiation; runtime tests cover the Node path and host_call wiring.
+- wasm64 is explicitly rejected in `createRuntime` (host_call pointers are treated as 32-bit); wasm32 remains the canonical variant.
+- quickjs-wasm-build now exposes browser-safe constants via a dedicated `@blue-quickjs/quickjs-wasm-build/constants` entry to avoid node-only imports in browser bundles; quickjs-wasm consumes this subpath.

 ---